 Probate is a process that is designed to wind up the affairs of a deceased person and to facilitate the orderly transfer of a person’s assets after an individual passes away.
 When someone dies, either intestacy law or that person’s last will and testament will determine who inherits assets.
 A process must occur in which a will is validated or in which heirs are identified so the right people can inherit.
 There must also be a chance for creditors to make claims, for an estate to be valued, and for any and all taxes on the estate to be assessed.
 The probate process is the process by which all of these different things take place.
 Learn more here about what probate is and how the process works.

-To probate a will is to determine if the will is legally valid and made in accordance with Vermont requirements.
-The process of probating a will also involves taking steps in the probate court to determine who exactly should inherit what property, as well as what taxes should be assessed on an estate.
+process of probating a will also involves taking steps in the probate court to determine who exactly should inherit what property, as well as what taxes should be assessed on an estate.
 The executor of an estate oversees the probate process and files appropriate paperwork with the court.
 The executor of an estate also takes responsibility for managing probate assets during the probate process and for facilitating the transfer of those assets to the new owners according to the instructions the deceased left in the will.
 Find out more here about what it means to probate a will.

 The executor of an estate is responsible for filing court paperwork, seeing the will through the probate process, managing the assets of the deceased person, and facilitating the transfer of the assets to new owners.
 The executor of an estate has a lot of responsibility and has a fiduciary duty to act in the best interest of heirs or beneficiaries and not to enrich himself.
 If you fail in your duties as an executor, you could potentially be removed by the court from the job of executor.